Routing single photons with quantum emitters coupled to nanostructures: Theoretical studies of single-photon routing

 In the vast majority of theoretical proposals, authors consider a single-photon input with a single frequency.
 In this case, the performance of the proposed switches is quantified by the efficiency of routing a photon with that frequency, which is simply given by the transmission and reflection probabilities as in Eqs.~(\ref{eq:E_t_one_frequency}) and (\ref{eq:E_r_one_frequency}).
 The photon frequency is typically chosen to coincide with a resonance in the system, for example, the transition frequency of an emitter or the resonance frequency of a cavity mode.
 The transmission/reflection at this frequency can usually be tuned from zero to one or vice-versa (or arbitrarily close to these values) by varying the relevant parameter(s), implying that the switching efficiency can be perfect for photons at this frequency (in the absence of photon loss, which clearly reduces the efficiency).
 A small number of proposals consider input photon wave packets with a finite spectral width, and evaluate the routing performance using equations similar to Eqs.~(\ref{eq:E_t})-(\ref{eq:F_r})~\cite{Duda2024, Witthaut2010, Gao2018, Zhu2019}.
 Some authors define other, related figures of merit that quantify the switching efficiency, such as an extinction ratio~\cite{Rinaldi2025}, a contrast between transmission/reflection probabilities for the two switch states~\cite{Neumeier2013, Xia2018, Stolyarov2020}, or an error probability associated with preparing the emitter state~\cite{Manzoni2014}.
 Generally, near-unity efficiencies and fidelities for switching photon wave packets are achievable within some parameter range, where the wave packet width fits within the bandwidth of the switch and losses are small compared to the relevant processes.

 In the next section, we turn to the experimental demonstrations of single-photon switches.
 First, in Section~\ref{sec:FOM_experiment}, we discuss the figures of merit that are relevant in practical implementations, including the efficiency and fidelity, but also other factors like speed, operation time, scalability, and compatibility.
 In Section~\ref{sec:structures}, we provide an overview of the types of nanostructures that have been coupled with quantum emitters for photon switching.
 Then, in Section~\ref{sec:experiment}, we review experimental photon switching results across different physical implementations, including semiconductor QDs, neutral atoms, superconducting qubits, and solid-state defects.
-We also mention the use of atomic ensembles for single-photon switching, alongside the platforms based on emitters coupled to nanostructures.
+We also mention other platforms that have been considered for emitter-based single-photon switching, such as atomic ensembles and single organic molecules.
 For each platform, we discuss the routing mechanisms that have been used to control photon propagation.